 Lack of Parking

-Moving to a city but want to keep the freedom of having your own car?
+Moving to a city but want to keep the freedom of having your car?
 Be prepared for a bit of a battle on the street.

 Streets with free parking are well-known (and sought after) and fill up fast.
-If you find an apartment building that has its own dedicated parking, you can bet it will add a significant cost to your rent.
+If you find an apartment building that has dedicated parking, you can bet it will add a significant cost to your rent.
 Most businesses don’t have dedicated parking either, which means you may have to park blocks away and walk in.

 If you do decide to keep your car even with all of the parking burdens to consider, you’ll also have to factor in higher costs.
 More people means more crime, unfortunately, which drives up insurance premiums for owning a car.
 Factors such as higher theft, damage, burglaries, and vandalism mean insurance companies will charge more.
 Do your research and get an insurance estimate so you understand what your new costs will be.